Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 13. Finnish Spitz

-Courageous and eager this breed is also lively and energetic and loves nothing more than to run and play.
+One of the most popular dog breeds, courageous and eager this breed is also lively and energetic and loves nothing more than to run and play.
 They’re athletic and love to explore.
 The Finnish Spitz is very loyal to its human family and is good with children.
 Hed eos need supervision with other dogs though.

 The Finnish Spitz learns quickly and trains well.